 The Little Mermaid First Look

 Fans finally got their first look at Disney’s live action Little Mermaid when star Halle Bailey posted an image celebrating the end of filming on July 12, 2021.
-Although it’s not fully clear when this sunset photo takes place in the film, it’s reminiscent of the end of the song “Part of Your World” from the animated film.
-Depending on how close the live action movie hews to the 1989 classic, this could be the first glimpse fans have of that famous number.
+Although it was not fully clear when this sunset photo takes place in the film, it’s reminiscent of the end of the song “Part of Your World” from the animated film.

 In her post she thanked the entire main cast, from co-star Jonah Hauer-King to Melissa McCarthy, calling the shoot a “tough experience” but one that made her stronger.